Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Secret Managment/External Secrets/info-external-secrets.md

 The rest of this guide will focuses on how to use Azure KeyVault as a KMS, but external secrets supports various external secret providers.
 For more information about External Secrets see the [official guide](https://external-secrets.io/latest/).

+!!!
+Info
+    You can choose if you want to create a <ins>SecretStore</ins> or a <ins>ClusterSecretStore</ins>.

+    Main differences:

+    - **ClusterSecretStore**: secret store will be available over multiple namespaces within your cluster
+    - **SecretStore**: secret store only availible within the given namespace.

 ## Configure secret store with Azure Key Vault for your tenant

 For configuring a secret store with Azure Key Vault you have to do the following: